Frequently Asked Questions

 Are Deschutes Brewery beers vegan?

 Yes!
 We do not use animal products in the cellaring or brewing process.
 The clarifying agent we use in our brewhouse is made from Irish Moss, a red algae.
+However, experimental beers brewed at our pubs sometime use lactose, isinglass, honey or other specialty ingredients, but we call it out in the description listed on the menu.

 Do your beers have GMOs?